oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/8-lookup-queries.md

     time_dim
 UNION
 SELECT DISTINCT
-    quarter   AS display_value
+    quarter   AS d
-  , quarter   AS return_value
+  , quarter   AS r
   , 'Quarter' AS "LEVEL"
   , 2         AS depth
   , year      AS year